cdelledonne/vim-utest/README.md

 ### Dependency is one more autoload functions

-Mocks are most simply defined when the component under test depends on one ore more external user-defined functions (internal Vimscript functions cannot be mocked).
+Mocks are most simply defined when the component under test depends on one or more external user-defined functions (internal Vimscript functions cannot be mocked).
 In this case, your component under test is defined in a way that resembles this simplified example: